Entering Aged Care

 Step 5 - Enter into agreements

-It would be prudent to have the Accommodation Agreement reviewed by your financial adviser and/or lawyer, before signing.
+The above agreements are legal documents; and some payment methods can affect your pension and aged care fees.
+It would be prudent to have each of the your agreements reviewed by your financial adviser and/or lawyer, before signing.

 top